mikenoethiger/system-programming/README.md

 # Collaboration

-I advocate sharing of knowledge, you are free to fork, edit and redistribute this repository.
+I advocate sharing of knowledge, you are free to fork, edit and distribute this repository.
 Make sure to send me back your changes/additions as a pull request, such that future students can benefit too.